ygr4789/chzzk-con/README.md

 This project uses Puppeteer for web scraping in a serverless environment.
 The setup includes:

-- `puppeteer-core` instead of `puppeteer` for smaller bundle size
-- `@sparticuz/chromium` for serverless-compatible Chrome binary
-- Automatic Chrome installation via postinstall script
+- Standard `puppeteer` package with serverless-optimized Chrome arguments
-- Vercel configuration for proper function timeout and build settings
+- Vercel configuration for proper function timeout and Chrome installation
+- Optimized Chrome launch arguments for serverless environments

 ### Local Development